Pvt. Ray Collin Underwood

-Ray was inducted into the U. S. Army on December 12, 1940 and did his basic training at Fort Benning, Georgia.
+Ray was inducted into the U. S. Army in November 1938, and renlisted on December 12, 1940.
+It is known that he did his basic training at Fort Benning, Georgia.
 After basic training he was assigned to the 753rd Tank Battalion.
 In the summer of 1941, his battalion was sent to Camp Polk, Louisiana.

 When National Guardsmen from the 192nd Tank Battalion were released from federal service, Ray volunteered to join the battalion.
 He was assigned to A Company which originally was as a Wisconsin National Guard tank company.
 With A Company, he traveled by train to Angel Island.
 There, Ray and the rest of the battalion were given physicals and inoculated for duty overseas.

 Arriving in the Philippine Islands, after stops in Hawaii and Guam, Ray and the other members of the A Company were assigned to tents along the main road between Fort Stotsenburg and Clark Airfield.
 On the morning of Dec.
 8, 1941, just ten hours after the attack on Pearl Harbor, A Company heard the news about the Japanese attack on Pearl Harbor from Captain Walter Write.
 Ray and the other members of the company were ordered to the perimeter of Clark Field by Write.
 This was to prevent the Japanese from using paratroopers.

 Around 12:45 in the afternoon, as the tankers were getting lunch, Japanese planes approached the airfield.
 At first, the soldiers thought the planes were American.
 It was only when bombs began exploding on the airfield that they knew the planes were Japanese.
 The bombers were followed by fighters which strafed the area.